CloudNativeSDWAN/egress-watcher/README.md

   disable it entirely.
 For example, if you set `1m`, Egress Watcher will wait one minute for other changes to appear before applying them in order to improve performance and do bulk operations.
 Default is `30s`.
+* `--sdwan.enable`: whether to enable/disable the configuration/policies
+  for the added applicaitons.
+By default, this is not enabled, which means that the egress watcher will just add/update/delete applications and will not enable or disable the policies that apply them.

 As a rule of thumb, remember that flag options **overwrite** options provided via file.